-Aspen has its roots as a mining and ranching town, and since people hear Colorado and immediately want to don their cowboy boots, here’s a suggestion of things to do in Aspen that will bring you back to our western roots.
+People hear "Colorado" and immediately want to don cowboy boots and hats.
+With Aspen's past as a mining and ranching town, here’s a suggestion of things to do in that will bring you back to our western roots.

 1pm: Drive up to Pine Creek Cookhouse for a dining experience to remember.
 Nestled in the Castle Creek Valley at the base of the Elk Mountains, the restaurants serves up unparalleled vistas with gourmet alpine cuisine.

 2:30pm: After lunch, stop by the nearby Ashcroft Ghost Town, a remnant of the mining days, and now managed by the Aspen Historical Society.
-Ashcroft was, in 1883, a town with a population of 2,000, a school, and 20 saloons.
+In 1883, Ashcroft was a town with a population of 2,000, a school, and 20 saloons.
 The mines there initially produced close to 14,000 ounces of silver, but quickly the miners realized the mines were just shallow deposits.
 By 1885 there were only 100 residents.

 4:00pm: Time to outfit yourself at Kemo Sabe!
 Located in downtown Aspen, Kemo Sabe has been a retail favorite since 1993.
 Offering cowboy boots from respected names such as Lucchese and Old Gringo, and hats to suit any style, as well as jewelry and accessories to complete your western or everyday look.